Signatures of Jackiw-Rebbi resonance in the thermal conductance of topological Josephson junctions with magnetic islands: Model

 being $Jm$ the magnetic energy gap in the limit of uniform magnetization along infinite-length helical modes.
 In summary, the inequality $L_m > \xi_{M}$ must be satisfied in order to show a clear suppression of the transmission probability due to the opening of the magnetic gap.
 Another interesting effect introduced by a non-uniform magnetization takes place in the case of two magnetic domains with exactly opposite orientations, i.e. $\theta=\pi$, which realizes the JR model\cite{jackreb}, where two consecutive masses with different sign define a soliton domain wall in a one-dimensional Dirac system.
 This model, along with its SSH discrete version\cite{ssh} hosts a topological zero mode at the interface.
 As analyzed in Ref. \onlinecite{optimal}, this mode survives as a resonant state in the magnetic gap, shifted away from zero energy for a wide range of relative tilting angle $\theta$ in the orientations of the magnetic moments, and the width of this resonance scales with the inverse of the length of the magnetic domains.
+The reason for its stability is due to the fact that the system realizes a Goldstone-Wilczek soliton, as discussed in Refs. \onlinecite{goldstone,hughes,flecks}.

 In combination with superconductivity, for a finite magnetization embedded in the junction between the two superconductors, a topological state develops, with Majorana zero modes localized in the boundaries between the superconductors and the magnetic island \cite{fu-kane,jiang,crepin}.
 Interestingly, a magneto-Josephson duality exists \cite{jiang}, such that the role of the magnetization can be interchanged with the superconducting potential.
-This can be understood by noticing that in the Hamiltonian for the device, Eq.(\ref{hmdel}), the terms with the Pauli matrices acting on the spin degrees of freedom, $\vec \sigma$, have the same structure as those with Pauli matrices $\vec \tau$, which act in the particle-hole degrees of freedom.
+This can be understood by noticing that in the Hamiltonian for the device, Eq.(\ref{hmdel}), the terms with the Pauli matrices acting on the spin degrees of freedom, $\vec \sigma$, have the same structure as those with Pauli matrices $\vec \tau$, which act on the particle-hole degrees of freedom.
 Due to the s-wave nature of the superconducting order parameter, the relevant physical parameter characterizing the orientation of the magnetic moments is the relative tilt $\theta$.
 Furthermore, this angle is related through the above mentioned duality to the phase difference $\phi$ between the two superconductors.